randomtask2000/terraform-codebuild-ec2-instance/README.md

 https://console.aws.amazon.com/codesuite/codebuild/projects?region=us-east-1
 (Change your region in this URL to what you set your `aws_region` variable in your `tfvars` file to.)

+## This bit is manual in AWS Console
 Your project in CodeBuild will look something like the image below:

 ![Your CodeBuild project](images/photo-2.jpeg)